Child custody is one of the most challenging issues to cooperate on when parents separate or divorce. It is also often misunderstood.

 Custody and access cases can become even more complicated if a parent has a history of substance abuse, domestic violence or parental alienation.
 Courts may involve third parties like social workers, child psychologists, and other professionals to provide their expert opinions.

-It is important to seek legal advice if you want to make a court application that is going to impact custody or access rights to your child, or if you have already been served with an application and need to respond.
+You should seek legal advice if you want to make a court application affecting custody or access to your child.

-If you face a child custody or access issue and want to know your legal options, we encourage you to contact us to arrange a free consultation with one of our lawyers.
+If you have a child custody or access issue, please contact us for a free consultation.
 Get help from family law lawyers who are trained to help you navigate through difficult custody battles.
 Our lawyers can give you independent legal advice about your custody situation or help you with your divorce.

 Need a divorce?
 Meet with one of us and we’ll see if we can help.
 Our family law lawyers are happy to sit down with you and discuss your legal issue.
 We can discuss your separation and divorce and help you with custody and access.
 Tailor Law Professional Corporation offers a free consultation where you can speak to a lawyer about your situation.
-One of our family lawyers will inform you of your rights and options, and help you come up with a plan to move forward.
+One of our family lawyers will help you come up with a plan to move forward.
 Give us a call at 905-366-0202 or book online.